-Policy debates will undoubtedly emerge, but they will be secondary to the goal of evaluating the assumptions and interests inherent in foreign policy.
-Personal attacks will not be tolerated, and questions of "should" will be redirected to (more interesting) questions of "why."
-If a debate becomes negative or unnecessarily contentious, I will step in.
-Please respect your fellow students the way you would like them to respect you.
+Policy debates will undoubtedly emerge, but they will be secondary to the goal of evaluating the causes and effects of US foreign policy.
+Personal attacks will not be tolerated.
+I do not expect it, but if a debate becomes negative or unnecessarily contentious, I will step in.
+Be respectful and professional.